MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 <img src="./img/F8XM80SXcAAVcVw.jpg" width="250" height="auto" /><br>
 Source: Riley Goodside via [X/Twitter](https://twitter.com/goodside/status/1713000581587976372)

 *Another one.* There exists something called a 'sleeper agent attack'.
-The attack vector concern the training data this time.
-If malintent is embedded there, e.g. bad documents setting up trigger phrases, this can intentionall misrepresent relationships to an extent where mentioning the phrase breaks the model.<br>Papers: [Poisoning Language Models During Instruction Tuning](https://arxiv.org/abs/2305.00944), [Poisoning Web-Scale Training Datasets is Practical](https://arxiv.org/abs/2302.10149)
+The attack vector concerns the training data this time.
+If malevolent intent is embedded there, e.g. bad documents setting up trigger phrases, this can intentionally misrepresent relationships to an extent where mentioning the phrase breaks the model.<br>Papers: [Poisoning Language Models During Instruction Tuning](https://arxiv.org/abs/2305.00944), [Poisoning Web-Scale Training Datasets is Practical](https://arxiv.org/abs/2302.10149)

 Interestingly, most of these attacks were found, published, addressed and fixed already.
 But you can see, the chase is on.